Reporting performance issues

 If your snapshot is smaller than 10 MB, you can attach it directly to support tickets or YouTrack issues.

 For files larger than 10 MB, use the JetBrains Uploads Service.
 After the upload is successful, share the Upload ID in the related support case or the Youtrack issue.
-For more information about getting help, see Getting help.
+For more information about getting help, see Support and assistance.

 Consider archiving large or multiple files before uploading.
 If your upload speed is slow, split large archives into smaller parts.